CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 The system that created NASA's inefficiencies wasn't completely an accident.
 NASA's distributed nature was planned from the beginning.

-Because NASA has centres in multiple congressional districts it has multiple Senators and Representatives that will fight for funding.
+Because NASA has centers in multiple congressional districts it has multiple Senators and Representatives that will fight for funding.
 This keeps NASA's funding high and stable.
 But it also means that NASA is a jobs program.

 I thought NASA was meant to explore space and do science.
 Not be a jobs program.